Frequently asked questions for colleagues

 - you work in, or have recently visited, a setting where that person has been present (for example a GP surgery, a school, or an indoor workplace such as an office)

-You may be feeling well and not have any symptoms, but it is still essential for to follow the advice that you are given.
-This is because, if you have been infected, you could be infectious to others at any point up to 14 days.
+You may be feeling well and not have any symptoms, but it is still essential for you to follow the advice that you are given, which will be to self-isolate for 10 days (originally 14).
+This is because, if you have been infected, you could be infectious to others.
 Some people infected with the virus don’t show any symptoms at all, and it is therefore crucial to self-isolate to avoid unknowingly spreading the virus.
-If you do not have symptoms, you do not need to seek a test, as the scientific evidence shows that the test may not be able to detect whether you have the virus.
+If you do not have symptoms, you do not need to seek a test.

 If you live with other people, and they have not been identified as a contact in the same way, they do not need to self-isolate (unless you develop symptoms) but they should avoid contact with you as far as possible and follow advice on hygiene.
 Self-isolation means staying at home and not going outside your home at any time.
 If you do not live with other people, or everyone in the household has been advised to self-isolate, you should seek help from others, or delivery services, for essential activities such as food shopping.